Dinner was almost ready when I made a simple mistake. I added one splash too many and skipped the test bite.

 - Add a small amount early for baseline warmth.

-- Finish with a lighter, brighter sauce at the table.
+- Finish with a brighter sauce at the table.

-You get flavor depth without punishing anyone at dinner.
+You get flavor depth without making dinner too hot.

 Scene four: the table test